Chorley Interchange

 Chorley Interchange is a bus station in Chorley, England.

 History

 Chorley Interchange opened in February 2003 replacing the previous structure.
 It is owned by Lancashire County Council and operated by Stagecoach Merseyside & South Lancashire.
-This facility features an enclosed passenger waiting area, travel and tourist information, a coffee shop, and a taxi rank.
+This facility features an enclosed passenger waiting area, a coffee shop, and a taxi rank.

 Bus services and stops

 The majority of services that serve Chorley Interchange are run by Stagecoach Merseyside & South Lancashire.
-The remainder of the services are operated by Arriva North West, Blackburn Bus Company, and, to a lesser extent Tyrers of Adlington.
+The remainder of the services are operated by Go North West, Blackburn Bus Company, Vision Bus and to a lesser extent Tyrers of Adlington.

 Buses go from Chorley to Blackburn, Bolton, Leyland, Manchester, Ormskirk, Preston, and Southport, along with several local services previously branded as Network Chorley.

 The bus services are as follows: